-This paper briefly discusses the latest legal developments in the matter of the brutal terrorist attack against the AMIA Jewish community building in Buenos Aires on August 18, 1994, which killed 85 people and injured hundreds.
+This paper briefly discusses the latest legal developments in the matter of the brutal terrorist attack against the AMIA Jewish community building in Buenos Aires on Jul.
+18, 1994, which killed 85 people and injured hundreds.

-A few days ago, on January 27, Argentina and Iran entered into a “Memorandum of Understanding” providing, among others, for the establishment of a commission – so called the “Commission for the Truth” – to investigate that terrorist attack.
+A few days ago, on Jan.
+27, Argentina and Iran entered into a “Memorandum of Understanding” providing, among others, for the establishment of a commission – so called the “Commission for the Truth” – to investigate that terrorist attack.

 More, the memorandum does not provide for any kind of international supervisory authority or observer (whether from the UN or otherwise) to oversee the fairness of the commission’s procedures and its independence.

-It would also be worthy to explore other remedies available under Argentine and international law in an attempt to thwart the commission and bring those suspected of the crime to face trial before a real court of law in Argentina or, alternatively, in a third country.
+It would be worthy to explore other remedies available under Argentine and international law in an attempt to thwart the commission and bring those suspected of the crime to face trial before a real court of law in Argentina or, alternatively, in a third country.